-New: An Equipment Summary document is included with application materials.
-Provide a groomer list for each TME and attach as part of the Phase II application.
+An Equipment Summary document is included with application materials.
+Provide list of groomers owned or leased by each TME and attach as part of the Phase II application.
 Each TME should verify that the groomer information is complete and correct, including the year, make, model, and serial number.
 The information provided is used to determine the appropriate groomer classification, which is used in determining the groomer rate.

 Notify the Local Sponsor of any deletions, additions, or updates during the season.